exograph/exograph/docs/docs/postgres/customizing-types.md

 #### Auto-incrementing primary key

 To use the primary key of integer type, specify the field to be of the `Int` type and set its default value of `autoIncrement()`.
 In the following example, the `id` field is the primary key, and it will be automatically assigned a value when you create a new concert.
-Behind the scene, Exograph will use the `SERIAL` type in PostgreSQL by default, but you can customize it to use `SMALLSERIAL` or `BIGSERIAL` through the `@dbtype` annotation as we will see [later](#customizing-field-type).
+Behind the scenes, Exograph will use the `SERIAL` type in PostgreSQL by default, but you can customize it to use `SMALLSERIAL` or `BIGSERIAL` through the `@dbtype` annotation, as we will see [later](#customizing-field-type).

 ```exo
 type Concert {